 •BioMogo DNA midsole, for responsive step

-•Unique, wide ranging, color schemes
+•Unique, wide-ranging, color schemes

 •Comfortable and well cushioned

-Overall, the Brooks Launch 3 are a very solid pair of running shoes.
-Their unique technology and design seen in its flexible upper, responsive midsole, and springy outsole, allow them to be a solid option for both training sessions and road races.
+Overall, the Brooks Launch 3 is a very solid pair of running shoes.
+Their unique technology and design are seen in its flexible upper, responsive midsole, and springy outsole, allow them to be a solid option for both training sessions and road races.
 The Launch is not designed for those seeking more cushioned, heavy duty shoes